1coderookie/KobraGoNeoInsights/docs/calibration.md

 - Determine the correct printing temperature for the filament you're using.
 - Use the nozzle you're going to use for printing as well - so don't calibrate the e-steps with e.g. a 0.4mm nozzle, when you're printing with a 0.6mm nozzle later.
 - Make sure the pressure of the feeder gear is correct and it's (mostly) the setting you'll use later on as well.
 So don't calibrate with a sloppy feeder gear and crank up the tension later and vice versa.
-- *Make sure to use a fine lined, waterproof pen for marking the filament, so don't use a fat marker which aleady draws a 1mm or 2mm wide line!* You want to be as precise as possible here!
+- *Make sure to use a fine lined, waterproof pen for marking the filament, so don't use a fat marker which already draws a 1mm or 2mm wide line!* You want to be as precise as possible here!
-- *Make sure to use a precise ruler or a sliding gauge for being able to actually really measure 100mm!* You'd be suprised how bad certain measurement tools actually are and how big deviations can actually be, so make sure to use a sufficient measuring tool.
+- *Make sure to use a precise ruler or a sliding gauge for being able to actually really measure 100mm!* You'd be surprised how bad certain measurement tools actually are and how big deviations can actually be, so make sure to use a sufficient measuring tool.
 - Calibrate the e-steps whenever you use different type of filament, even different spools of the same type.
 The process doesn't take long, but it's crucial that the e-steps are calibrated.
 So better take the little time to check if everything is still fine after changing the filament.

 ---

 ### PID Tuning
 Without going into too much details here, PID stands for Proportion, Integral and Derivate.
-These are three variables of an algorith which is supposed to keep the temperature stable.
+These are three variables of an algorithm which is supposed to keep the temperature stable.
 By executing a PID tuning, the printer heats up the desired heating element (extruder or bed) to a given temperature, cools down again a few degrees and heats up again for a given amount of circles and measures the fluctuation.
 After the process is done, you'll then get an output of three values P, I and D and save them to the firmware.

 It's advisable to execute a PID tuning for both the extruder and the bed before you want to use your printer for the first time.